hashicorp/design-system/website/docs/patterns/form-patterns/partials/validation/validation.md

 !!!
 Info

 At this time Helios components only support error validation.
-If you have a need for successful validation in your application please submit a [request](/about/support).
+If you have a need for success validation in your application please submit a [request](/about/support).
 !!!

 ## Types of validation